relogamimano/Javions/README.md

 ### 4. Zoom Levels
 Unlike physical maps printed on paper, which are drawn at a fixed scale, electronic maps such as OpenStreetMap are available at multiple scales.
 When viewing such maps, one can freely switch between scales, for example by using the buttons labeled + and -.

 OpenStreetMap calls the different scales zoom levels.
-Level 0 corresponds to the largest scale at which the map is available, and Figure 2 shows the world at this scale.
-As you might guess, this image is perfectly square, and is exactly 256 (28) pixels on a side.
+Level 0 corresponds to the largest scale at which the map is available.

 At zoom level 1, the OpenStreetMap world map is exactly twice as large as at zoom level 0, in each dimension.
 This is therefore an image measuring 512 (29) pixels on a side, visible below.